gvwilson/thirdbit/src/fiction/cloudherd/index.md

 But Indy was already walking away with Noxy hurrying after her.

-Noxy wasn't surprised to hear Grappa Gas take the sergeant's side over a cup of tea a few minutes later.
+Noxy wasn't surprised to hear Grappa Gas take the sergeant's side over a cup of chai a few minutes later.
 She was equally unsurprised when Aft burst in and demanded that Indy do something.
 "Order them to leave, that's what!" he said, slapping the table with his hand.